spm/spm-docs/docs/tutorials/beginners/matrix_operations.md

 P = V*Sp*U'
 ```

-The rank of a matrix is computed from how many of these diagonal elements of ``S`` are above the tolerence.
+The rank of a matrix is computed from how many of these diagonal elements of ``S`` are above the tolerance.

 ### Principal Component Analysis
 Principal component analysis (PCA) is a linear dimensionality reduction technique that can be useful for summarising what is in fMRI data.